Credentials Protection and Management

 Applies To: Windows Server 2012 R2

-This topic for the IT professional discusses features and methods available in Windows Server 2012 R2 and Windows 8.1 for credential protection and domain authentication controls to reduce credential theft.
+This topic for the IT professional discusses features and methods introduced in Windows Server 2012 R2 and Windows 8.1 for credential protection and domain authentication controls to reduce credential theft.

-For more information, see What's New in Remote Desktop Services in Windows Server 2012 R2.
+For more information, see What's New in Remote Desktop Services in Windows Server.

 The Local Security Authority (LSA), which resides within the Local Security Authority Security Service (LSASS) process, validates users for local and remote sign-ins and enforces local security policies.
 The Windows 8.1 operating system provides additional protection for the LSA to prevent code injection by non-protected processes.
 This provides added security for the credentials that the LSA stores and manages.
 This protected process setting for LSA can be configured in Windows 8.1 but is on by default in Windows RT 8.1 and cannot be changed.